ashwanikumar04/good-to-read/delayed-message-processing-kafka.md

 Use an external scheduler like Quartz to schedule the message processing.
 The scheduler triggers a consumer to process the message from Kafka when it's time.

----

-This comprehensive guide should help you implement delayed message processing in Apache Kafka.
-Choose the method that best suits your project requirements.